guybedford/es-module-lexer/README.md

   // Returns "{ type: 'json' }"
   source.slice(imports[1].a, imports[1].se);
-  // "a" = assert, -1 for no assertion
+  // "a" = with, -1 for no import attributes

   // Returns "external"
   source.slice(imports[2].s, imports[2].e);